samueloshio/Hepatitis-Mortality-Prediction/README.md

 # Hepatitis-Mortality-Prediction

+#### Project Objective
-A Machine Learning project that focuses on predicting if a patient with hepatitis will die or live.
++ To predict if a patient with hepatitis will live or die, bases on the parameters of the test result using Machine Learning.